tmmsagheer/debug_cleanup_tools/README.md

 ## 🛠️ Available Tools
 ### 1. `inspect_parquet.py`

-Executes a strict structural and statistical inspection of a target Parquet file.
+Executes a strict structural and statistical inspection of a target Parquet file which contains OHLCV data.
 It is specifically designed to expose hidden whitespaces in column names, identify schema anomalies, and track NaN/NaT propagations.

 #### Features: